OpenSuSE Man Pages

 permitted_enctypes

-Identifies all encryption types that are permitted for use in
+Identifies the encryption types that servers will permit for

 aes256-cts-hmac-sha384-192 aes128-cts-hmac-sha256-128